 I have an email list.
 You can see the signup on the right-hand side there.
 It comes with sample book chapters and an email class.
 I’d be thrilled to keep writing to you.

 I also use Twitter, as most of you know.
-I don’t expect that to go away.
+Edit: these days, it’s usually Mastodon.

 If you normally read me from Ruby Weekly, I expect that to happen less.
 Deep performance articles in a sponsored role is right in their sweet spot, and I’ve loved writing for you all.
 But what I’m writing now doesn’t yell their name quite as loudly.
-If you’re coming from there, perhaps you’d like to sign up for my emails or follow me on Twitter?
+If you’re coming from there, perhaps you’d like to sign up for my emails?